Top 10 Diabetes Treatments You May Have Missed

 1. Mounjaro

-It comes as a 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg and 15 mg subcutaneous (under the skin) injection in an auto-injector.
+Mounjaro comes as a 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg and 15 mg subcutaneous (under the skin) injection in an auto-injector.
 The recommended starting dosage is 2.5 mg subcutaneously once weekly, increasing to 5 mg once weekly after 4 weeks.
-The maximum dosage is 15 mg subcutaneously once weekly.
+The maximum dosage is 15 mg once weekly.

 FDA approval was based on the Phase 3 SURPASS program, with five clinical trials lasting from 40 to 52 weeks with over 6,200 participants.
 Studies included comparisons with injectable semaglutide 1 mg, insulin glargine and insulin degludec.
-Effectiveness was evaluated for Mounjaro 5 mg, 10 mg and 15 mg used alone (monotherapy) or in combination with commonly prescribed diabetes medications, including metformin, SGLT2 inhibitors, sulfonylureas and insulin glargine.

 - Participants achieved average A1C reductions between 1.8% and 2.4%.
 While not indicated for weight loss, participants treated with Mounjaro lost between 5.5 kg (12 lbs) 11 kg (25 lbs) on average.

-- Side effects reported in at least 5% of patients include nausea, diarrhea, decreased appetite, vomiting, constipation, indigestion (dyspepsia), and stomach (abdominal) pain.
+- Side effects reported in at least 5% of patients included nausea, diarrhea, decreased appetite, vomiting, constipation, indigestion (dyspepsia), and stomach (abdominal) pain.
 The package insert carries a Boxed Warning for thyroid C-cell tumors.

 2. Humalog (insulin lispro)